YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Antenna/README.md

 > A single-element antenna that is often mounted above a conductive surface (such as a ground plane).

-- ⚙️ **How it works**:
+> **Transmission**:
-  The monopole antenna functions similarly to the dipole antenna but uses a single conductive element instead of two.
-The ground plane reflects signals to form a complete radiation pattern, resulting in an omnidirectional radiation pattern in the horizontal plane.
+  A monopole antenna works similarly to a dipole antenna but only uses one conductor, with the ground plane acting as the second element.
+The signal fed into the monopole antenna causes the current to flow through the conductor, generating an electromagnetic wave.
+The ground plane reflects the waves to form a complete radiation pattern.

+> **Reception**:
+  Monopole antennas receive electromagnetic waves through the same process, with the reflected waves from the ground plane helping to create a complete radiation pattern for efficient reception.

+---
 - 📡 **Applications**:
   - Cellular base stations
   - Marine communications